mturley/patternfly-react/packages/react-core/src/components/FileUpload/examples/FileUpload.md

 ### Text files

-If `type="text"` is passed, a `TextArea` preview will be rendered underneath the filename bar.
+If `type="text"` is passed (and `hideDefaultPreview` is not), a `TextArea` preview will be rendered underneath the filename bar.
 When a file is selected, its contents will be read into memory and passed to the `onChange` prop as a string (along with its filename).
 Typing/pasting text in the box will also call `onChange` with a string, and a string value is expected for the `value` prop.

 ```js title=Simple-text-file
 import React from 'react';